Branch-and-Cut for Mixed-Integer Nash Equilibrium Problems: Introduction

-We prove correctness of the method (\Cref{thm:correctness_algBC}).
-In the NEP case, we provide sufficient conditions for the termination of the method (\Cref{thm: FinitelyManyCutsGeneral} as well as \Cref{lem: FinitelyManyBRSetsConcave,lem: FinitelyManyBRSetsInteger}).
-For the GNEP case, we prove the termination of the method when all variables are bounded and integer.
-Finally, we implemented our B\&C method and provide numerical results in \Cref{sec:numerical-results} \wrt three different games: knapsack games (standard NEP), generalized knapsack games (GNEP), and implementation games (GNEP).
+Finally, we implemented our B\&C method and provide numerical results in \Cref{sec:numerical-results} \wrt four different games: knapsack games (NEP), generalized knapsack games (GNEP), implementation games (GNEP), and NEPs with quadratic objectives.